Data Protection & Privacy

 The U.S. Data Privacy Framework (DPF) is a cross-border personal data transfer framework that facilitates compliant transfers of personal data from the European Union, United Kingdom, and Switzerland to the United States, helping organizations meet international data protection and privacy requirements.

 Published by the U.S. Department of Commerce in coordination with European and Swiss authorities, the DPF is used by U.S.-based organizations that receive personal data from abroad and need to demonstrate adequate privacy safeguards.
-The framework addresses areas such as privacy governance, data protection, and regulatory compliance.
+The framework addresses areas such as privacy governance, data protection, and regulatory compliance, supporting the lawful transfer of personal information in line with global privacy regulations like the EU General Data Protection Regulation (GDPR).

 Organizations implement the DPF by certifying to its privacy principles, updating internal controls, maintaining transparency, and cooperating with designated oversight bodies.
-Integration of the DPF into privacy compliance programs enables organizations to manage cross-border data risks.
+Integration of the DPF into privacy compliance programs enables organizations to manage cross-border data risks and align with broader regulatory and risk management ecosystems.

 Why it Matters